 Author’s Note: All subsequent Scripture quotations and paraphrases are taken from the English Standard Version unless otherwise stated.

-A goat is an animal with a beard and horns that will usually eat anything in their sites.
+A goat is an animal with a beard and horns that will usually eat anything in its sites.
 Another definition of the goat is a lecherous man that shows excessive sexual desires.
 Our society uses goat as an acronym for “Greatest of All Time.”
 It includes athletes such as Joe Montana, Tom Brady, Barry Bonds, and Michael Jordan.
 Rock bands like The Rolling Stones or The Beatles.
 Mohammed Ali pronounced many times that he was the greatest.

 The next question to ask is, “What defines greatness?”
 Is it how many touchdowns the Quarterback throws, home runs hit, points scored, championships won, awards, records sold, or significant accomplishments?
 Society defines greatness by a person’s success with finances and material possessions.
 People that achieve secular greatness are the most ungodly people we will ever see and meet.